tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/PUT Object_intl_en.md

 >- The `PUT Object` API supports uploading a file of up to 5 GB in size.
 If you need to upload a larger file, use the [Multipart Upload](https://intl.cloud.tencent.com/document/product/436/14112) API.
 > - If the `Content-Length` value in the request header is smaller than the length of the data in the actual request body, COS will still successfully create a file, but the object size will be equal to the size defined in `Content-Length`, and the excessive data will be discarded.
 > - If you upload an object with the same name as an object that already exists in the bucket and versioning is not enabled, the old object will be overwritten by the new one, and `200 OK` will be returned upon successful upload.
 > - COS comes with no folders or directories.
 If you need to upload objects to the specified folder or path, you can use `/` to implement this; for example, to upload `picture.png` to the `doc` folder, set the object key to `doc/picture.png`; to create the `doc` folder, set the object key to `doc/`.
-For more information, see [Object Overview](https://intl.cloud.tencent.com/document/product/436/13324).
+For more information, see [Object Overview > Folder and directory](https://intl.cloud.tencent.com/document/product/436/13324).
 >

 <div class="rno-api-explorer">